 Level Renner is carrying my two-part article on suggested improvements to the Boston Marathon registration process.
 Part two, ideas for the charity runner side, is in the Sept/Oct issue, which was released today.
-Below you’ll find part one, a discussion of the process for qualifiers, that originally appeared in the July/Aug issue.
-And you’ll find an update, written after the BAA announced the cutoff for the 2016 marathon, here.
+Below you’ll find part one, a discussion of the process for qualifiers, that originally appeared in the July/Aug issue (with some updates since then).
+You can read Part Two, on registration for charity runners, here.
+And you’ll find another update, written after the BAA announced the cutoff for the 2016 marathon, here.

 The current Boston Marathon registration process, after the changes made over the last few years in response to the increased demand by time qualifiers for the limited number of entries, has to be considered a success.
 Everyone who runs a BQ time may not be able to get a number, but at least they have the chance to apply.